sopelj/lovelace-timer-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
 ![Project Maintenance](https://img.shields.io/maintenance/yes/2020.svg?style=for-the-badge)

-A widget to display timers in a larger more visible way than the standard entity card whilst still displaying a realtime coutdown.
+A widget to display timers in a larger more visible maner than the standard entity card whilst still displaying a realtime countdown.
+None of the other options I tried would refresh the display quick enough.

 _Please ⭐️ this repo if you find it useful_